 The Author and the Reviewer must not be the same person.

-The Approver is the Head QM for GxP documents (or delegate/CEO), or the responsible Line Manager(s) for non-GxP documents.
+The Approver is <CEO> for all Master Documents (MD); and <QualityOrganizationHead> or delegate/<CEO> for GxP documents (e.g. POL, SOP, WI), or the responsible Line Manager(s) for non-GxP documents.

-The review in ConSense is performed as described in the user manual for document editors in ConSense.

-For each new or revised document on the server, the responsible employee (QM Coordinator for Main Documents) creates an electronic folder with the document number and title of the relevant document on the network.
-The electronically reviewed documents are stored as follows:

-Document number_version number_document title_YYYYMMDD_Initials

-QM will perform a compliance Inspection, by reviewing all GxP documents to ensure:
+Note: Approval flows and roles (Author, Reviewer, Approver) for any other GxP documents (Plans, Protocols, Reports, Records) shall be explained in related SOPs.

+Development, discussion and other types of collaboration in the process of creating or modifying documents can be carried out using local network resources, cloud solutions, e-mail.

+For adequate traceability of changes, it is advisable to use such tools for working with documents as "Comments", " Track Changes”.

+Reviewer of GxP document reviews the Document to ensure:

-formatting of the document is consistent with this procedure, and
+formatting of the document is consistent with this SOP,

 appropriate references are included and correctly referenced within the document text and in the references section.

-Although it is not required to send non-GxP document to QM for review, it is however highly recommended to ensure that internal standards are met.
+Although it is not required to send non-GxP document to Quality Organization for review, it is however highly recommended to ensure that internal standards are met.

 Approval Date

-Main Documents including their Appendices are approved at NBE-Therapeutics electronically.
-However, the approved Main Document is not automatically in force from this date, but only after successful document training from the explicitly stated valid/Effective Date.
+Main Documents including their Appendices are approved at NBE-Therapeutics electronically or manually.
+However, the approved Main Document is not automatically comes in force from this date, but only after successful document training from the explicitly stated valid/Effective Date.

+Effective Date

+The Effective Date of a Main Document is determined by <QualityOrganizationHead> in consultation with the responsible Line Manager.

+Where no training is required (e.g., plans, reports, records), there is no Effective Date but only an Approval Date.

+<QualityOrganizationHead> will apply the Effective Date to the Main Document including the Appendices.

+Previous revisions (if applicable) and obsolete documents Copies shall be returned to Quality Organization, marked “OBSOLETE” and taken out of the active internal SOP publication file.

+Quality Organization will release and distribute the new revision of document.

+<CompanyName> personnel in the scope of validity shall have appropriate access to the valid version of Main Documents including their Appendices.

 Determination of training needs

-The training needs and type of training for each Main Document is determined by the Line Manager in accordance with Head QM, before its creation when assigning the document code.
-The training

-sessions are conducted and documented in accordance with
+The Document Scope and required training activities for Main Document is determined by Document’s Author, Reviewers and Approver during <DCR_Title> phase and Request revision flow.
+The training details are defined and documented in accordance with <TrainingCode> <TrainingTitle>.

-SOP-QM-0902 “Qualification and Training”.

-Effective Date

-The Effective Date of a Main Document is determined by the Head QM in consultation with the responsible Line Manager.

-Where no training is required (e.g., plans, reports, forms), there is no Effective Date but only an Approval Date which is determined by the Line Manager after consultation with Head QM.

-QM will apply the Effective Date to the Main Document including the Appendices.

-Previous revisions (if applicable) and obsolete documents will be marked “OBSOLETE” and taken out of the active internal SOP publication file.
-Filled and completed Records will be forwarded to QM for archiving.

-QM will release the new revision.

-<CompanyName> personnel in the scope of validity will have access to the valid version of Main Documents including Appendices in ConSense.

 Document Control and Distribution

-Effective documents are stored in electronic form on ConSense and are available at any time for employees defined in the scope of validity of the document (see WI-QM-0901-001 “ConSense Manual (Reader Access)”).
+All valid Effective documents are stored in <EDMS_Title> and are available at any time for employees defined in the scope of validity of the document.

 Controlled printouts and copies

-ConSense allows employees to print documents when needed.
-The following instructions in the footer of the documents guarantees the adequacy of printouts only at the moment of issuance.
+<EDMS_Title> allows employees to print documents when needed.
+The following instructions in the footer of the documents guarantees the adequacy of printouts only at the moment of issuance:

-“Printed Main Documents are valid only on the date of printing.
-Printed Appendices for recording are valid only when issued by the assigned responsible employee with date and Initials, either as handwriting on the first page of printouts or as watermarks in protected digital documents”.
+Footer text:

+“<FOOTER>”

-The date and time of printing also appear in the footer enabling traceability.
+The date and time of printing also shall appear in the footer enabling traceability.

-When required, paper-based authorized copies (Main Documents excluded) can be issued by QM or the responsible Line Manager and shall be stamped only as follows:
+When required, paper-based authorized copies (Main Documents excluded) can be issued by Quality Organizaton or the responsible Line Manager and shall be stamped only as follows:

 "Authorized copy, date, employee's Initials" on each sheet.

-Biennial Review
+Main Documents Review

-Main Documents including Appendices shall be reviewed on a biennial basis (every two years) upon request with the DCR form.
+Main Documents including Appendices shall be reviewed no later than every two years.
+All planned Main Document revisions shall be initiated by Quality Organization according to documents revision plans and schedules.
+Quality Organization shall assign and notify the document reviewer (Author) 2 months before the end of latest revision date.
+For planned revision purpose the Author shall initiate this process according to <DCR_Title> Form.

-The review dates are based upon the most recent Effective Date of the document.
+The latest revision dates are based upon the most recent Effective Date of the document plus established standard revision period (e.g. for 2 years revision frequency the document revision begins on 23 month and ends at the end of 24 month).